girlscript/winter-of-contributing/C_CPP/Data Structures/Matrix/Lower_triangular.md

     int *A;
     int n;
 };
-void SetR(struct Matrix *m,int i,int j,int x){   //for creating Lower Triangular
+ //function to Set the elements of Lower Triangular void SetR(struct Matrix *m,int i,int j,int x){
     if(i>=j){
         m->A[i*(i-1)/2+j-1]=x;
     }
 }
-int GetR(struct Matrix m,int i,int j){       //for getting the element at that position
+//function to Get the element at a specified position int GetR(struct Matrix m,int i,int j){
     if(i>=j){
         return m.A[i*(i-1)/2+j-1];
     }